 - Pavilion VIII

-Pavilion VIII is in the midst of a major, full-building restoration.
-When complete, this exciting initiative will realize the full potential of the pavilion's beauty and historic significance.
+A full-building renovation of Pavilion VIII is realizing the immense potential of the pavilion's beauty and historic significance.

 - Conserving our Historic Gardens and Landscapes